Boncuklu Tarla: Excavation

-Geography and Environment
+Geography and environment

 Boncuklu Tarla is located in Mardin Province in Eastern Turkey.
-The site sits approximately 125 km east of the city of Mardin within the district of Dargecit.
-Boncuklu Tarla is located at 37.529444°N 41.832361°E and within 1.5 km of the Tigris River.
+The site sits around 125 km east of the city of Mardin within the district of Dargecit.
+Boncuklu Tarla is within 1.5 km of the Tigris River.
 Due to the site’s proximity to the river, it is highly likely Boncuklu Tarla underwent many phases of flooding as with many other riverine communities.
 This supports the theory that there were phases in the construction of the site, which was recognised by the site’s archaeologists.
 Some parts of Boncuklu Tarla were constructed on the bedrock of the location.

 Chronology

 This area is known to have had many established civilisations such as the Sumerian, Akkadians, Babylonians, Hittites, Urartians, Armenians, Kurds, Romans, Abbasids, Seljuks, and Ottomans.
 Analysis was done onsite as well as C14 calibration and laboratory studies to determine that at least six levels of occupation occurred at Boncuklu Tarla.
 These six levels, extending backwards in time, include the Late Pre-Pottery Neolithic B, middle Pre-Pottery Neolithic B, old Pre-Pottery Neolithic B, the transition from Pre-Pottery Neolithic B to Pre-Pottery Neolithic A, and the later Epipaleolithic.